 Where to Find Strength and Weakness Data

 For a quick glance at which currencies are strong or weak, I like to look at the currency indexes available on Mataf.net.
-Check the site for updated data.
+Check the site for live data.
+The chart above is a recent snapshot.

 If you’re a short-term trader swing trader, check one week of data.
 If your trades last several days to several weeks, a month or two of data may be most useful.